Birthday Blues And Mental Health: Reasons Why Birthday Depression Is So Common

 Got A Case Of The Birthday Blues?
 Our Therapists Can Help

 Thinking about aging and our mortality is not something we typically do when we are young.
 But as we grow older, those thoughts only become natural.
 So instead of looking forward to another celebration, it reminds us that we are a year older.
-And, on a down note, it makes us feel closer to the end of the road.
+And, on a down note, it makes us feel closer to the end of the road, which can leave us feeling sad or concerned.

 Few of us look forward to getting older, and our birthday is a reminder that we are doing just that.
 While some think about being and acting young, it is only natural to consider how our lives are going and, realistically, how much time is still ahead of us.

 This may not be quite as common as looking towards our remaining years, but those disappointing experiences can lead to birthday blues all the same.
-Unfortunately, that sadness can be difficult to mitigate if expectations have not been met.
+Unfortunately, these feelings of sadness can be difficult to mitigate if expectations have not been met.

 But when we are adults, there is less of a focus on birthdays and gifts.
 So, it is only natural that as we age, there is less excitement from both our families and us when that day rolls around.
 Sure, there may be activities like going to dinner or relaxing with friends, but those are generally more reserved than having a huge party.